How faithfully the framework uses Peirce and Wittgenstein, and where it departs from them.

 Why do enterprise practitioners tend toward essentialism about meaning, and why is that a problem?

-The essentialism encountered in enterprise settings is usually not philosophically grounded at all.
-It tends to arise from data modeling traditions that emphasize "one definition per term," enterprise architecture standards that try to fix meanings organizationally, and a general folk theory that words simply mean what they mean.
+The essentialism encountered in enterprise settings is usually not philosophically grounded.
+It tends to arise from data modeling traditions that emphasize one definition per term, enterprise architecture standards that try to fix meanings organizationally, and a folk theory that words simply mean what they mean.

 The articles draw on Peirce and Wittgenstein.
 How faithful are you to their positions?